The generalized Phillips' spectra and new dissipation function for wind-driven seas: Numerical results

-Higher dissipation rate $C_{Ph}=1.9$ -- $\approx 5$\% lower than the Phillips dissipation coefficient $C_{Phillips}=2.03$ shows very strong tendency to Phillips spectrum $E(\omega)\sim \omega^{-5}$.
-The bottom-right panel fixes two key points: first, the differential steepness is tending to saturation, second, two alternative definitions of the parameter, in terms of spectral flux (bold lines) and as function of wave amplitude (thin line), appear to be close to each other.
+Higher dissipation rate $C_{Ph}=1.9$ approximately $ 5$\% lower than the Phillips dissipation coefficient $C_{Phillips}=2.03$ shows very strong tendency to Phillips spectrum $E(\omega)\sim \omega^{-5}$.
+The bottom-right panel fixes two features: first, the differential steepness is tending to saturation, second, two alternative definitions of the parameter, in terms of spectral flux (bold lines) and as function of wave amplitude (thin line), appear to be close to each other.

-One more example illustrate the effect of dissipation cutoff.
+One more example illustrates the effect of dissipation cutoff.
 In fig.~\ref{fig:sw125_5_3} all the parameters of simulation are the same as in previous case but dissipation cutoff is set at $\omega_{diss}=3$rad$^{-1}$.
-One can see the same effect: very strong tendency of solution to Phillips' asymptotics and saturation of all the steepness parameters ($\mu_p,\,\mu_c,\,\mu_w$)
+One can see the same effect: very strong tendency of the solution to Phillips' asymptotics and saturation of all the steepness parameters ($\mu_p,\,\mu_c,\,\mu_w$)